-BACKGROUND: Sections 2.0, 3.2.2, 3.2.3 and 3.2.4 in the Basis of Review (BOR) for the managment and storage of surface water (MSSW)(Reference 1), contain guidelines for wet detention systems to provide water quality treatment using a design pool in association with water tolerant vegetation.
+The Conservation Wet Detention design method is based on fundamental components of the presumptive design guidelines for wet detention included in AH VII.
+Wet detention treatment systems provide water quality treatment using a design pool in association with water tolerant vegetation.
 If adequate residence time is provided, pollutants can be removed through settling, adsorption to soils and uptake by aquatic biota.

-The explanation of a wet detention system in section 2.25 of the BOR includes a requirement that, "...The bottom elevation of the pond must be at least one foot below the control elevation."
-The intent of this requirement is to maintain a permanent wet pool which supports residual aquatic biota, dilutes influent stormwater runoff and extends the residence time of water passing through the system.

-Design guidelines for wet detention systems in section 3.2.2.2 require that wet detention pond discharge structures normally be designed with a gravity drawdown control device (bleeder).
+Section 5.4.1.e of the AH VII requires that the bottom elevation of a wet detention pond must be at least one foot below the control elevation.
+The intent of this requirement is to maintain a permanent wet pool which supports residual aquatic biota, dilutes influent stormwaterrunoff and extends the residence time of water passing through the system.
+Wet detention design guidelines in Sections 4.1 and 5.2 of the AH VII also require that wet detention pond discharge structures be designed with a gravity drawdown control device (bleeder).
 The bleeder allows no more than one-half of the detained treatment volume, stored between the overflow elevation down to seasonal high water level (SHWL) or control elevation, to discharge within the first 60 hours.
-The Conservation Wet Detention criteria changes this "bleeddown" time to 24 hours.
-Pool volume below the control elevation that intermixes with the SHWL is the permanent wet pool.
+Pool volume below the control elevation that intermixes with the SHWL is the permanent wet pool

-Design pool = treatment volume + permanent wet pool volume.
+Design pool = treatment volume + permanent wet pool volume

-CONSERVATION WET DETENTION: The following criteria provide acceptable alternative methods of achieving design pool and gravity discharge configuration when it is justified to provide all or part of the treatment volume below SHWL or control elevation, without design pool bleed down2.
-If all other criteria are in compliance with the BOR, monitoring will normally not be required.
+CONSERVATION WET DETENTION: The following criteria provide an acceptable alternative method of achieving design pool and gravity discharge configuration when it is justified to provide all or part of the treatment volume below SHWL or control elevation, without design pool bleed down (refer to Figure 1 and Table A for design and performance standards).
+If all other criteria are in compliance with the AH VII, monitoring will normally not be required.

-- In the interest of water conservation, discharge devices below SHWL shall be avoided; and - b) Design pool volume below the control elevation3 to eight feet depth must be equal to one inch of runoff plus the calculated volume based on average residence time of 14 days and average total rainfall during the wet season (122 days, June through September); and - c) The minimum design pool volume below the control elevation to eight feet depth must be no less than 1.667 inches of runoff from the contributing area; and - d) Systems discharging directly into Outstanding Florida Waters (OFW) shall provide treatment and permanent wet pool volume 50 percent more than required for systems discharging to other receiving waters; and - e) The gravity overflow weir shall be multi-stage, first having a "v"-notch4 or other equivalent drawdown control device sized to discharge one-half inch of detention runoff from the contributing area in 24 hours with ten inches maximum head (refer to Figure 1); and having a broad crested weir for higher discharges, including the 25 year, 24 hour event; and - f) The control elevation ("v"-notch invert) shall be above SHWL in the pond and above wet season tailwater in the receiving water, but no higher than two feet above SHWL; and - g) For gravity discharge systems with treatment volume below SHWL, credit for water quantity (discharge attenuation) storage may be allowed above control elevation and SHWL, if the "v"-notch meets the requirements of 3) e) and BOR Section 3.2.4.2; and
+- a) In the interest of water conservation, discharge devices below SHWL shall be avoided; and - b) Design pool volume below the control elevation2 to 8 feet depth3 must be equal to one inch of runoff plus the calculated volume based on average residence time of 14 days and average total rainfall during the wet season (122 days, June through September); and - c) The minimum design pool volume below the control elevation to 8 feet depth must be no less than 1.667 inches of runoff from the contributing area; and - d) Systems discharging directly into Outstanding Florida Waters (OFW) shall provide treatment volume 50% more than required for systems discharging to other receiving waters; and - e) The gravity overflow weir shall be multi-stage, first having a "v"-notch4 or other gravity drawdown control device sized to discharge 1/2 inch of detention runoff from the contributing area in 24 hours with 10 inches maximum head (refer to Figure 3); and having a broad crested weir for higher discharges, including the 25 year, 24 hour event; and - f) The control elevation ("v"-notch or other gravity control device) shall be above SHWL in the pond and above wet season tailwater in the receiving water, but no higher than 2 feet above SHWL; and - g) For gravity discharge systems with treatment volume below SHWL, credit for water quantity (discharge attenuation) storage shall be allowed above control